LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 Basic requirements:
 ~~~~~~~~~~~~~~~~~~~

-  * C++ Compiler with C++11 support at a minimum.
-Depending on which Axom
+  * C++ compiler with C++14 support at a minimum
-    features you enable, a C++14 compliant compiler may be required.
-  * CMake.
-Minimum version required is 3.8.2.
-If using CUDA, 3.9 is the minimum
-    required version.
+  * CMake with a minimum required version of 3.14 for CPU-only and CUDA builds,
+    and a minimum version of 3.21 when building with HIP support.
   * Fortran Compiler (optional)

 Supported Compilers